Colonial First State Superannuation

 Types of Colonial First State super accounts

-Colonial First State offers superannuation products to three main groups – retirement savers, employers and self-managed retirement savers.
+Colonial First State offers superannuation products to three main groups of people – retirement savers, employers and self-managed retirement savers.

-Colonial First State’s FirstChoice Wholesale Personal Super is the primary personal super option for employees looking to invest their retirement savings via a fund.
-This product comes with features which include:
+Colonial First State’s FirstChoice Wholesale Personal Super is its personal super option and comes with features including:

-- Access up-to-date information on your investments any time via its online portal, FirstNet.
+- Online access for customers to up-to-date information on their investments through Colonial First State’s online portal, FirstNet.

 To sign up for a superannuation account with Colonial First State, you must be an Australian resident.
 Bear in mind that other eligibility criteria may apply, so consider checking these with Colonial First State before starting your application.